dbanalyticsco/dbanalytics.co/content/posts/looker-pdt-to-dbt-part-one.md

 {{< /highlight >}}

 The ID column was supposed to be your unique primary key and now it isn't.
 There is currently no automated mechanism in Looker to test the output of that query.
-No way of knowing that a record for ID `176` is now there 5 times, one for each opportunity generated for that account.
+No way of knowing that a record for ID `176` now has five records, one for each opportunity generated for that account.

-In dbt, you can define constraints on the model, giving you the ability to identify instances like these in your development workflow.
+In dbt, you can define assumptions on the model, giving you the ability to identify instances like these in your development workflow.

 {{< highlight yaml >}}